 Some parents/carers have been trying to park or drive right by the school to pick up their son with some just stopping in the roads at the front or at the back of the school despite the impact it is having on everyone else.
 We would urge you to drop your son off/pick him up slightly away from the school to minimise the number of people on nearby roads and to be considerate to our neighbours.

 We would encourage students to walk more or to consider cycling to school if possible.
 There is bicycle storage at the front of the school next to the main entrance.

-Students and staff members have the option to wear a face covering in corridors, classrooms and communal areas.
+Students and staff members are currently required to wear a face covering in corridors, classrooms and communal areas.
 This guidance is to be reviewed by the government on 26th January 2022.

 - must be plain coloured with no patterns

 - must be put in a re-sealable plastic bag when not worn